 Flat style cabinet doors, also referred to as “slab” style, are perfect for the super-minimalist.
 They create uniform, modern, hard lines for a sleek, clean look.
 Flat panel doors are available in a wide variety of colors, both in laminate and wood.

 Raised panel doors are another popular choice for kitchen cabinets.
 In this style, the center panel of the cabinet door is raised with a profile or contour.
 Raised panel cabinet doors work well for traditional and transitional style kitchens.

 An accent cabinet door is not used throughout the entire kitchen, but is used as a decorative accent.
 This can include glass doors, mullion doors, leaded glass doors, louver doors, aluminium frame doors, etc.

 Aside from choosing the style of doors, you’ll also need to make other important decisions, such as the edge cut you’d like to use and if hardware such as knobs and pulls will be used.
 The configuration of the cabinets is important as well, which is why it’s essential to have an experienced designer help you with your kitchen remodel.
 You want to be sure to take advantage of the usable square footage in your kitchen to optimize storage and counter top space!

-Choosing the right cabinets for your kitchen remodel can be overwhelming when you consider all of the options that are available, but it helps if you are familiar with the options and can see drawings or renderings of how your kitchen would look with each one.
-Part of what we do at Medford Remodeling is create plans and 3D renderings of your remodeled kitchen, including your chosen cabinet style, to provide a helpful visual to aid your decision making.
+Choosing the right cabinets for your kitchen remodel can be overwhelming when you consider all of the options that are available, but it helps if you are familiar with the options and can see drawings or renderings of how your kitchen would look with each one, like what we provide with our design packages.